Texas Motorcycle Laws

 What is lane splitting?
 Lane splitting has two meanings.
 One meaning is when a motorcyclist rides in between two striped lanes.
-The other meaning is two motorcyclist riding side-by-side, sharing a single lane of traffic.
+The other meaning is two motorcyclists riding side-by-side, sharing a single lane of traffic.

 According to the Texas Transportation Code, lane splitting is illegal in the state of Texas and may result in a ticket or fine.

 Lane splitting is legal in several U.S. states, including California.
-If traveling on a long road trip, be sure you are aware of the lane splitting laws in each state where you travel.
+If traveling on a long road trip, be sure you are aware of the lane-splitting laws in each state where you travel.
 Lane splitting can be dangerous and can lead to serious injuries.
 If you are injured you need to hire a motorcycle accident lawyer.

 Motorcycle Parking Laws